 Redhead, Wilson & Co, Forth Banks, Newcastle Pottery – 1833–1838

 The mug below was likely made c1835, and has typical Newcastle Pottery decoration.

 James Wallace & Co, Forth Banks, Newcastle Pottery – 1838–1858

 The huge wedding jug below has an inscription for 25th July 1850, so falls under the later partnership.
 This transfer is from a different copper plate.
 Note the candles under the moon on the left.
 Also the apostrophe after the word 'MASONS'.
 It is a comma on the transfer above.

 The large mug below appears to have an earlier imprint (c1840) of the same transfer, with the Masons' Arms title.
-The jug is likely c1850.
+The jug and bowl are likely c1850.